Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

-Another peculiar feature in our higher moment-based maps is found at the N edge of the bubble.
-Here the profile is significantly skewed ($s \gtrsim +0.7$) and described by a single-component ($b \gtrsim 3$) profile with a pronounced wing ($\kappa \approx 4$).
+Another peculiar and outstanding feature in our higher moment-based maps is found at the N edge of the bubble.
+Here the profile is significantly skewed ($s \gtrsim +0.5$) and described by a single-component ($b \gtrsim 3$) profile with a pronounced wing ($\kappa \approx 3.8$).
+An aperture extracted Ly$\alpha$ spectral profile from this region is shown in panel 11 of Figure~\ref{fig:exspec}.
 The bubble or cavity was already remarked as a peculiar feature in LAB\,1 by \cite{Bower2004}.
-As a possible scenario \cite{Bower2004} discuss, that the bubble is filled by hot ionised gas. \cite{Bower2004} speculate that a potential radio-jet from the sub-mm sources could have heated this gas.
+As a possible scenario \cite{Bower2004} discuss, that the bubble is filled by hot ionised gas. \cite{Bower2004} speculate that a potential radio-jet from the central sub-mm sources could have heated this gas.
 In this scenario the skewed Ly$\alpha$ line arises in the region where the beamed emission is being slowed down by the denser cold-gas.
-Observational evidence for radio-emitting gas having and influence on the Ly$\alpha$ emission properties have been presented for radio loud quasars and radio galaxies \citep[e.g.][]{Humphrey2007,Roche2014,Borisova2016}, but the physical details are not understood.
-Given the lack of detected radio emission from LAB\,1, this scenario remains speculative.
-Thus, the alternative hypotheses from \cite{Bower2004} that the cavity has been blown by star-formation driven wind can not be excluded.
-The detection of \ion{He}{ii} emission in the vicinity of the bubble is, regardless of the driving mechanism, likely linked to shock heating effects within the shell.
-Evidence for this scenario will be presented in the following Sect.~\ref{sec:ionh-emiss-from}.
+Observational evidence for radio-emitting gas influencing the Ly$\alpha$ spectral properties have been presented for radio loud quasars and radio galaxies \citep[e.g.][]{Maxfield2002,Humphrey2007,Roche2014,Morais2017}.
+However, no extended powerful radio-lobes are seen in the VLA 10cm radio-continuum images and with $S_\mathrm{10cm} \approx 7 \,\mu$Jy the nearby compact radio-continuum source is $\sim 10^3 \times$ weaker compared to typical radio-loud quasars \citep{Ao2017}.
+Moreover, \cite{Ao2017} remark a slight radio-excess compared to the expectation from the sub-mm determined star-formation, but they conclude that star-formation is a significant contributor in heating the gas.
+These observations appear compatible with the alternative hypotheses from \cite{Bower2004} that the cavity has been blown by a star-formation driven wind.
+The emergence of \ion{He}{ii} emission in the vicinity of the bubble may be linked to shock heated gas within the compressed shell of the bubble, although photo-ionisation by a potentially obscured radio-quiet AGN can not be ruled out (see Sect.~\ref{sec:ionh-emiss-from} below).
+Nevertheless, the Ly$\alpha$ profile in this region also shows a bump on the blue side, and such a profile appears consistent with theoretically expected Ly$\alpha$ radiative transfer modulations within shock fronts \citep{Chung2016}.